Cusp types of quotients of hyperbolic knot complements: Introduction

 \begin{thm} Let $\orbQ$ be an orbifold covered by a hyperbolic knot complement, then $\orbQ$ does not have a $S^2(2,4,4)$ cusp. \end{thm}

 This theorem is also relevant to the larger question of which knot complements admit hidden symmetries (see \Cref{sect:background}).
 It is conjectured by Neumann and Reid that only the figure 8 knot complement and the dodecahedral knot complements exhibit this property (see \cite[Conjecture 1.1]{BoiBoCWa2} for example).
-In that context, we can appeal to a similar argument to the proof of the main theorem and show that if a knot complement covers an orbifold with a $S^2(2,3,6)$ then it also covers an orbifold with a $S^2(3,3,3)$ cusp.
+In that context, we can appeal to a similar argument to the proof of the main theorem and show that if a knot complement covers an orbifold with a $S^2(2,3,6)$, then it also covers an orbifold with a $S^2(3,3,3)$ cusp.
 Of course, we see this phenomenon in the examples discussed above.
+Thus, generically, if a hyperbolic knot complement covers an orbifold with a $S^2(2,3,6)$ cusp, we can build a diagram of orbifolds covers where an orbifold with a $S^2(3,3,3)$ cusp is an intermediate cover (see in Figure \ref{fig:Figure8Quotients}).
+In the known examples, for the figure 8 knot complement $n_0=1$, $n_1=2$, $6n_2=6$.
+In the case of the dodecahedral knots, $n_0=1$, but in general $n_1$ and $n_2$ are determined by the relevant symmetry groups (see \cite{Hoffman}).
+More importantly, an orbifold with an $S^2(3,3,3)$ also arises, as evidenced below.

 \begin{thm} Let $f \co M \rightarrow \orbQ$, where $M$ is a manifold covered by a hyperbolic knot complement.
 If $\orbQ$ has a $S^2(2,3,6)$ cusp, then $(\pi_1^{orb}(\orbQ))^{ab} \cong \Z/2\Z$, $deg(f) =24n$, $n \geq 1$, and $M$ covers the double cover of $\orbQ$, which has a $S^2(3,3,3)$ cusp. \end{thm}